Empire City Casino at Yonkers Raceway

 The website’s purpose is pure entertainment, and it can be accessed on all mobile devices and platforms, meaning both Android and iOS users can enjoy playing the games.
 However, the website states that users must be over 21 years old.

 Should New York succeed in legalizing online casino gambling for real money, Empire City Casino would likely seek to pursue this valuable source of gaming revenue.
-Potential companies interested in competing for the business could include:
+Potential companies interested in competing for the business and offering table and online slot games in New York could include:

 - DraftKings online casino in NY

 - BetRivers online casino in NY